flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 The Three 4G Hub is a speedy little device, supporting maximum download speeds of 600Mbps, though typical download speeds are more in the region of 50-100Mbps.

-Still, that’s in line with most fibre broadband connections, and the top speed is far higher than most rival 4G home broadband devices, such as the EE 4GEE Home Router 2 and the Vodafone GigaCube 4G, both of which top out at just 300Mbps.
+Still, that’s in line with most fibre broadband connections, and the top speed is far higher than some other 4G home broadband devices, such as the discontinued EE 4GEE Home Router 2 and the Vodafone GigaCube 4G, both of which top out at just 300Mbps.

 The Three 4G Hub is a Cat 12/13 device, and also supports upload speeds of up to 150Mbps – though again, real world speeds will be a lot lower than that.